gt-cs3220/gt-cs3220.github.io/assignment2.md

 Test code will read the memory locations to check whether the sort is correctly performed.

-We provide the test code.
+**We have provided the test code (test.v).**

-Hint: draw a state diagram including i and j value  increment. (please do not use for loops inside the module)
+Hint: draw a state diagram including i and j value  increment. **(please do not use for loops inside the module)**

+**What to submit:**
+1. bubblesort.v
-**what to submit:** (1) bubblesort.v (2)  A screenshot of final simulation as a pdf file format.
-(3) report: hardware design diagrams especially your state diagram.
+2. A screenshot of final simulation as a pdf file format.
+3. Report: hardware design diagrams especially your state diagram.

 **How to test the correctness**: Please check the display values.
 It should print out sorted memory values.